pietrovitagliano/LTC-2499-API/README.md

 Now you are ready to use the LTC 2499 API in your project.

 # Usage
 For a detailed demonstration of how to use the API, refer to the test.c file in this repository.
-It provides a practical example of how to initialize the LTC 2499, perform  readings, and decode them effectively.
+It provides a practical example of how to initialize the LTC 2499 and use it to perform readings effectively.

 # License
 This project is licensed under the MIT License.